SA16010097/cpp_web_server/README.md

 Main feature:
 1. Use epoll to realize socket io;
-2. User libco coroutine to avoid file io block.
+2. Use libco coroutine to avoid file io block.

 To do:
 1. Add config to give server port and file directory;